Dilute Bose gas with three-body interaction: recent results and open questions: Generalizations and conjectures

 where

 for suitable constants $b_1$ and $b_2$.

 For $\beta < 1$, an adaptation of our proof in~\cite{NamRicTri-21} is expected to yield

-The case $\beta = 1$ is more challenging as it corresponds to the situation where both of the interaction potentials are in the critical scaling, and hence the correlations at both of the two- and three-body levels contribute to the leading order.
+The case $\beta = 1$ is more challenging as it corresponds to the situation where each of the interaction potentials is in its critical scaling, and hence the correlations at each of the two- and the three\nobreakdash-body levels contribute to the leading order.

 \begin{conjecture}[Ground state energy] Taking $\beta = 1$ in~\eqref{eq:HN_comb}, we have

 with $b(W)$ the scattering energy defined in~\eqref{eq:def-scat-energy} and $b_{\cM}(V)$ defined in~\eqref{eq:def_b}. \end{conjecture}